 U.S. Rep. Elissa Slotkin (D-Holly) co-introduced the Farm Workforce Modernization Act alongside U.S. Rep. Fred Upton, who represents Michigan’s 6th Congressional District, and other members on both sides of the aisle.
 The bill, forged in bipartisan collaboration to reform a key area of the U.S. immigration system, provides farmers a legal, reliable workforce, and provides earned visa status for Certified Agricultural Workers.
 Specifically, the bill expands the H-2A foreign guest-worker program, so that farmers can more easily hire workers to support their businesses.
+You can get all the details by contacting an Immigration Citizenship Attorney

 While partisan polarization stalls progress on broad comprehensive immigration reform, Slotkin has been an outspoken advocate for bipartisan collaboration to reform our broken immigration system, stressing the need for smart and strong border security, an immigration system that is keyed to our economy, and one that lives up to American values and humanitarian standards.